lorin/forge-docs/docs/new-project.md

 ## Download the Mod Development Kit

-1. Go to <http://files.minecraftforge.net/> and in the "Download Recommended" box, click the disk image labeled "Mdk".
+1. Go to <http://files.minecraftforge.net/> and in the "Download Recommended" box, click the icon labeled "Mdk".

 2. You'll likely get some horrible popup asking you to to download a new media player or somesuch.
 Cancel that download.